oisdk/site/posts/2016-11-17-semirings-lhs.markdown

 So we've seen semirings for probabilities, maps, sets, etc. What else forms a semiring?

-One of the most important applications (and a source of much of the notation) are regular expressions.
+One of the most important applications (and a source of much of the notation) is regular expressions.
 In fact, the free semiring looks like a haskell datatype for regular expressions:

 ```{.haskell .literate}
 data FreeStar a